DominikIlski/skeleton/README.md

 3. Set up AWS credentials in your environment or AWS CLI configuration.

-4. Deploy dynamoDB to your AWS account
+4. Deploy DynamoDB to your AWS account:

    ```bash
    npm install serverless --save-dev